 Explorer 1’s impact was enormous; it helped spur on what was to become an all-out space race.

 Russia had launched Sputnik 1, the world’s first artificial satellite, on October 4, 1957.
-Explorer 1 was launched in quick response by the U.S. It was designed and built in under three months at the Jet Propulsion Laboratory (JPL) by William Hayward Pickering.
-Pickering was JPL’s director for 22 years until his retirement in 1976.
-He and his group built and operated the satellite.
+Explorer 1 was launched in quick response by the U.S. It was designed and built in under three months at the Jet Propulsion Laboratory (JPL) by a team led by William Hayward Pickering.
+He was JPL’s director for 22 years, until his retirement in 1976.

 Explorer 1 was launched with a Jupiter C rocket provided by the U.S Army Ballistic Missile Agency under the guidance of renowned rocket scientist Wernher von Braun.
-He worked for the Nazis during World War II, but afterwards began working for the United States.
-He also worked on the Apollo program by designing Saturn V, the gargantuan rocket that ultimately sent people to the moon.
+He had worked for the Nazis during World War II, but afterwards began working for the United States.
+During the Apollo program, von Braun was the chief architect of the Saturn V, the gargantuan rocket that ultimately sent people to the moon.

-We now know that radiation belts are quite common: other planets in our solar system, Jupiter, Saturn and Uranus for example, also have radiation belts similar to Earth’s.
+We now know that radiation belts are quite common; other planets in our solar system, like Jupiter, Saturn and Uranus, also have radiation belts similar to Earth’s.
 Generally speaking, space radiation poses a risk both to astronauts and to spacecraft.